Parenting Strategies For Navigating Eating Disorders In Today's World

 For both girls and boys, parental emphasis should be on their efforts and accomplishments rather than their physical appearance.
 Encourage children to value qualities like kindness, compassion, and generosity.

-If you suspect a child is struggling with an eating disorder and would like to explore treatment options, please don't hesitate to contact me.
+If you suspect a child is struggling with an eating disorder and would like to explore eating disorder therapy, please don't hesitate to contact me.
 I'm here to discuss how I can assist.

 Previous